erinbuckels/starter-academic/content/project/itroll-questionnaire/index.md

   focal_point: Smart
   preview_only: false
 ---
 **Description:** The iTroll questionnaire is a brief measure of online trolling tendencies.
-It contains 12 self‐descriptive statements to assess the extent to which a person behaves and identifies as an online troll.
+It contains 12 self‐descriptive statements that assess the extent to which a person behaves and identifies as an online troll.

 **Instructions:** Here are some questions about your attitudes toward online trolling.
 Please rate your level of agreement or disagreement with each statement using the rating scale provided below.